Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 | 6          | **Success**   | The character completes the action successfully. | The character reaches the top of the cliff.  |
 | 5          | **Stalemate** | The character is ineffectual in their attempt.   | The character is stuck on the ground.        |
 | 4, 3, 2, 1 | **Failure**   | The character fails the action detrimentally.    | The character slips and falls off the cliff. |

+In many situations, failure will mean the action can no longer be attempted by other members of the party.
+For example, failing to force open a door may jam it closed, failing to pick a lock may ruin its keyhole, or failing to search a bookcase may ruin the books.

 In this system, there is a strong relationship between the amount of dice being rolled and the chances of success and failure.
 As such, _Vade Mecum_ encourages specialization from the party, rather than a brute force mentality.